haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-routes-more-redir.md

 If the redirection methods discussed in this topic don't work for you, you can use caching headers to do the same thing.

 ## Whole-route redirects {#cloud-route-whole}
-Using whole-route redirects, you can define very basic routes in `routes.yaml`.
-For example, you can redirect from a naked domain to a `www` subdomain as follows:
+Using whole-route redirects, you can define very basic routes in `routes.yaml`. 例如， you can redirect from a naked domain to a `www` subdomain as follows:

 	http://{default}/:
 	    type: redirect